-Unwanted catch is composed of undersized salmon, seal-damaged salmon, and salmon discarded for other reasons (Table 5).
+Unwanted catch is made up of undersized salmon, seal-damaged salmon, and salmon discarded for other reasons (Table 5).
 A proportion of the undersized discards is expected to survive, depending on the gear type.
-There is considerable uncertainty about the amount of salmon discarded and even greater uncertainty about the proportion that survives when discarded.
-Seal-damaged salmon are all dead, but there is also uncertainty on the amount of seal-damaged salmon.
+There is considerable uncertainty about the amount of salmon discarded, and even greater uncertainty about the proportion that survives when discarded.
+Seal-damaged salmon are all dead, but there is also uncertainty about the amount of seal-damaged salmon.
 The values used in this advice represent the current available knowledge.
 They are based on data from a variety of sources (such as logbooks or Data Collection Framework (DCF) sampling data), but these data are generally sparse.
-Expert judgement has been applied when no data are available, or to supplement the sparse data.
-Because of this uncertainty, current estimates of discards should be considered only as approximate and not as precise estimates.
+Expert judgement has been applied when no data are available, or when it is necessary to supplement the sparse data.
+Because of this uncertainty, current discard estimates should be considered as approximate rather than precise estimates.